Menu

 Houston Historic Jail

-The Houston Historic Jail was built circa 1868, making it the oldest structure of its kind in the state and the second oldest in the country!
-Houston was the original county seat of Winston County before the seat was moved to Double Springs.
-The jail is open daily, and admission is free.
+The Houston Historic Jail, constructed around 1868, is the oldest structure of its kind in the state and the second oldest in the country.
+Houston was the original county seat of Winston County before it was moved to Double Springs.
+The jail is open daily with free admission.

 The Historic Winston County Courthouse

-Winston County Courthouse was created by the organization commission for Hancock County appointed April 8, 1850.
-Residents of Hancock County, which was later named Winston County, were asked to contribute supplies, equipment, and a workforce to the construction.
-The original courthouse burned down in 1871 but was rebuilt shortly thereafter.
+Winston County Courthouse was created by the organization commission for Hancock County appointed on April 8, 1850.
+Residents of Hancock County, later renamed Winston County, were asked to contribute supplies, equipment, and a workforce to the construction.
+Although the original courthouse burned down in 1871, it was rebuilt shortly thereafter.
 On August 27, 1987, the Winston County Courthouse was officially added to the National Register of Historic Places.
-The Winston County Courthouse is located at Blake Drive, Double Springs, AL 35553, 7.1 miles from William Bankhead National Forest.
+As one of the notable campground attractions, the Winston County Courthouse is located at Blake Drive, Double Springs, AL 35553, just 7.1 miles from William Bankhead National Forest.

 The Muscle Shoals area has produced many interesting tidbits of American history.
 In addition to being the birthplace of W.C.
 Handy and Helen Keller, the city is home to the “Muscle Shoals Sound”.
 Since the 1960s its storied music recording studios have hosted some of the greatest artists from around the world, such as Aretha Franklin, Paul Simon, Lynyrd Skynyrd, The Rolling Stones, Alison Krauss, Willie Nelson, Chris Stapleton, Grace Potter, Michael McDonald, Jason Isbell, Bob Dylan, and Etta James.
 Muscle Shoals is a haven to nature lovers and has many great opportunities for world-class fishing, hiking, and biking, as well as several local golf courses.